414owen/414owen.github.io/blog/0-currying-in-javascript.md

 Right on!
 We're done, and it's amazing.
 We should probably give this a fancy-ass name, how about 'hybrid currying'?
-That sounds like a thing that vaguely describes what this can do, what with the different syntaxes and all.
+That sounds like a thing that vaguely describes what we've done, what with the different syntaxes and all.
 I've put this on GitHub, [here](https://github.com/414owen/js-hybrid-currying).
 Feel free to make a pull request or whatnot :)